Tina Haim-Wentscher

-Tina Haim-Wentscher also: Tina Haim-Wentcher (17 December 1887 – 21 April 1974) was a German-Australian sculptor.
+Tina Haim-Wentscher (sometimes called Tina Haim-Wentcher) (17 December 1887 – 21 April 1974) was a German-Australian sculptor.

 Life

 Tina Haim-Wentscher was born in 1887 in Constantinople, the daughter of Serbian merchant David Leon Haim and his Italian wife Rebecca Mondolfo.
 The family belonged to the Turkish-Sephardi Jews.
-The family came to Vienna and in 1893 to Berlin, where Tina Haim in 1907/08 studied sculpture at the Lewin-Funcke-School in Charlottenburg, and then ran her own studio.
-From 1912 to 1914 she studied in Paris, where her works attracted the interest of the sculptor Auguste Rodin.
+The family came to Vienna and in 1893 to Berlin, where Tina Haim studied sculpture at the Lewin-Funcke-School in Charlottenburg in 1907 and 1908, and then ran her own studio.
+From 1912 to 1914, she studied in Paris, where her works attracted the interest of the sculptor Auguste Rodin.
 With a bust of her sister, her first work, she participated in an exhibition of the Berlin Secession.
 A long-standing friendship linked her to the sculptor Käthe Kollwitz.

-In 1914 she married the Berlin painter Julius Wentscher (1881-1961).
+In 1914, she married the Berlin painter Julius Wentscher (1881-1961).
 From 1921 the couple undertook study trips to Greece, Italy, Egypt and a longer trip to Bali and Java in 1931/32.
-From 1927 to 1931 she was a member of the Association of Berlin artists.
+From 1927 to 1931, she was a member of the Association of Berlin Artists.
 In 1933, they decided on the advice of Käthe Kollwitz not to return to Germany because of the deteriorating situation for Jews.
 They stayed in China (1932–33) and Indonesia (1933–34) and in around 1935/36 in Siam and Cambodia, 1936-37 in Singapore and 1936/40 in Malaysia.

 With the outbreak of World War II, the couple was deported in 1940 as "Enemy Aliens" to Australia, where they were interned until 1942 in Tatura, Victoria.
 After release they settled in Melbourne, received Australian citizenship in 1946, and anglicized their name to "Wentcher".
 Tina Haim-Wentcher joined the Melbourne Society of Women Painters and Sculptors, and in 1958 she was awarded the "Interstate Sculptors Prize" of Newcastle, New South Wales.
 Her charitable work for the Royal Children's Hospital in Melbourne led to a close friendship with the philanthropist Dame Elisabeth Murdoch (1909-2012), the mother of media mogul Rupert Murdoch.
 Tina Haim-Wentcher died in 1974 in Melbourne at the age of 87.